 This book looks at the vision temple and altar as God's spiritual temple and altar.
 We know that the old earthly holy place and earthly house of God was only an earthly copy.
 God took away the copy and shadow when the reality came into being.

 We need to remember that when the prophets speak of God's dwelling, Christ is the one speaking.
 He spoke through the prophets in visions and parables.
 We need to listen to Christ.
 When we do that, we can see some of the details of what really happened on that mountaintop and we can see the cross.

-Seeing where the cross stood physically is not something that is necessary for our salvation.
+Seeing where the cross stood physically is not necessary for our salvation.
 Seeing its spiritual location is necessary.
-Seeing where it stood physically, however, can be faith-building.
+Seeing where it stood physically from scripture, however, can be faith-building.

 Johnny Rogers 10/28/03